Sikosia 11th anniversary

 Tips for shooting portraits by Pablo Sikosia

-Tips for shooting portraits with your smartphone
+Tips for shooting Portraits with your Smartphone

 A some times ago, I found these ideas reading one of my fav photography magazine, Amateur Photographer.
 I use them and they work very good.
 Also, when I receive photographs that include some of these tips, I find it easier to draw portraits (people and pets).